What happens in Penn Laird when the lease ends?

 When tenants break the lease

-Sometimes circumstances arise that require a tenant to end the lease before the lease term is over.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the property owner.
+Sometimes things happen that require a tenant to end the lease before the lease term is over.
+When this happens, Nesbitt Realty tries to minimize the impact of this event on the property owner.
+If a renter leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Readying the property